Crossed interval groups and operations on the Hochschild cohomology: Bar construction and proof of Theorem C

 Consequently, for any $A$-bimodule $M$, the space $C^*(A;M) := \Hom_{\mbox{ $A$-$A$}}(\bar *,M) \cong \Lin(\otexp A*,M)$ of Hochschild cochains of $A$ with coefficients in $M$ is an $(\I S)^\op$-abelian group.
 This structure will be crucial for us.

 Let us turn our attention to the $\bbN$-coloured operad $B$ from Section~\ref{Jarce_umrela_maminka.}.
-Since it will be convenient at some places to interpret elements of this operad as operations on the Hochschild cochain complex of $A$, we will assume that $A$ is {\em generic\/} in the sense of Definition~\ref{konec?}.
-The spaces $B^l_k$ (i.e.~$B^l_{\Rada k1n}$ with $n=1$ and $k = k_1$) are the $\Hom$-sets of the underlying category of this coloured operad.
+As we already noted, the spaces $B^l_k$ (i.e.~$B^l_{\Rada k1n}$ with $n=1$ and $k = k_1$) are the $\Hom$-sets of the underlying category $\calU(B)$ of this coloured operad.
 It turns out that this category is in fact a linearization of $(\I S)^{\op}$, by which we mean that